A Gentle Rosacea Routine: Even Tone Over Perfect Skin

 A Small Lifestyle Note

 Outside of products, the only meaningful lifestyle thing in the rosacea conversation for me is that I don't drink alcohol.
-I want to be clear that this is just a "more about me" detail, not a claim that alcohol is my rosacea trigger.
+I want to be clear that this is just a "more about me" detail, not a claim that alcohol is a trigger for my skin.
 I'm not telling you to stop drinking to clear your skin.
 I'm just naming it because skincare posts have a habit of attaching every personal habit to a result, and I want to be honest about which thing is which.
-Sun and the wrong products are my triggers.
+Sun and harsh products are what set my skin off.
 Not drinking is just a thing about my life.

 Frequently Asked Questions